Lazytangent/debugging-notes/README.md

 * Open the browser console
 * Trigger the function.
 Depending on when your thunk is dispatched, it could be triggered when you reload the page or click a button
-* Your app should pause when it hits the debugger and you can inspect variabels in your Chrome DevTools
+* Your app should pause when it hits the debugger and you can inspect variables in your Chrome DevTools
 * You may step through or continue using the debugger menu bar